bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u10.md

 The connected graph $H = (V, F)$ on the same $n = |V|$ vertices as the complete graph $G = K_{n}$ has a closed eulerian walk $T = (f_{i})_{k}$, where $f_{i} \in F$ and $k = |F|$.
 Then, the algorithm presented below iterates through the edges in the given closed eulerian walk and adds the vertices in the order first encountered to the hamilton cycle $C$.
 Thus it keeps only those that aren't "detours".

-Through the metric property of $G$ and the compatibility of edge weights with $H$, skipping over previously visited vertices strictly reduces the total weight.
+Through the metric property of $G$ and the compatibility of edge weights with $H$, skipping over previously visited vertices cannot increase the total weight.
 Additionally this ensures that every vertex is visited exactly once, as $H$ is connected.
 It follows that $C$ is a hamilton cycle in $G$ and it holds that $w(C) \leq w'(T)$.
 Thus the algorithm is correct and satisfies the runtime bounds.

 ```lua
 -- algorithm to convert euler circuit to hamilton cycle